 Student health insurance must be declined each semester by the second Friday of the term, or the student will be responsible for payment even if they have other coverage.
 If you determine you will need insurance after you have declined, return to the Required Acknowledgement page and indicate you want to purchase coverage by the second Friday of the term.

 An annual premium is also available to purchase.
 Please contact the insurance office at 051 Student Union or email email@example.com.

 If during the academic year, you have a qualifying event, you may add the student health insurance plan.
 However, it must be within 30 days of the qualifying event.
 Please contact the insurance office if you have a question.

 - Covered services rendered at Student Health Services are payable at 100 percent of covered medical expenses.

 - Copays and deductibles are waived when seen at Student Health Services.

-This Plan provides benefits for a covered injury or Sickness ("Loss") which occurs during your term of coverage under this Plan.
-The expenses for the Loss must also be incurred during your term of coverage under this Plan.
+This plan provides benefits for a covered injury or sickness which occurs during your term of coverage under this plan.
+The expenses for the loss must also be incurred during your term of coverage under this plan.